 - Add the baked meatballs to the sauce, and cook them in the sauce for 3 to 5 minutes.

 - Additional sauce serve with meatballs in lettuce wraps

-- Add desired garnishes
+- Add desired toppings, and enjoy!

 Teriyaki Meatball Lettuce Wraps was originally published July 6, 2015.
 Recipe and tips were updated March 2021 for clarity.